 prospect days, Camps & clinics

-Players should be attending a Prospect Day/Camp/Clinics when you are very interested in a particular school and want to learn more about the program.
+Players should be attending a Prospect Day/Camp/Clinics when they are very interested in a particular school and want to learn more about the program.
 Athletes should not go to these events if they have never reached out to the school before.
 A great way to discover Prospect Days is by introducing yourself to that college coach - Even if college coaches are prevented by NCAA Rules from responding to that particular athlete, they are able to send you their questionnaire or information about any upcoming prospect days if they are interested in learning more about you as a player.
 These Prospect Days are best for when you are narrowing down your recruiting process and focusing on a few selected schools because this is usually a more intimate event and is hosted by the team’s coaching staff and players.
-It's is a great way to get on campus, see the coaches’ coaching style, how the current teammates interact with one another, and the overall dynamic of the team.
+It is a great way to get on campus, and see the coaches’ coaching style, how the current teammates interact with one another, and the overall dynamic of the team.
 Scroll below to read more about "the Good and the Bad" of Summer Camps/Clinics.

 The Pros & Cons of College Camps

 Rex is widely considered among the nation’s premier authorities on college athletic recruiting.
 Before founding Student-Athlete Showcase LLC in 2003, Rex served as a NCAA Division I Compliance Representative)

 The truth is, as with many college recruiting-related topics, you’re bound to find several different perspectives and various answers to questions about summer camps.
 So depending on your individual collegiate goals, your projected Division I or II status, your availability and your budget, perhaps you should consider the pros and cons of attending summer college camps before filling your calendar with camp dates

 Expensive.
 Camps aren’t cheap.
 In most cases, fees for overnight camps can range from $300 to $1,000, depending on the duration, format and amenities.
 So choose wisely.